-The Northeast Ohio Regional Sewer District (NEORSD) engaged a consultant to perform an intensive disparity study (Disparity Study) to examine evidence regarding the experiences of minority- and women-owned firms in NEORSD's geographic and procurement marketplaces.
+The NEORSD engaged a consultant to perform an intensive disparity study (Disparity Study) to examine evidence regarding the experiences of minority-and women-owned firms in NEORSD's geographic and procurement marketplaces.
 The Disparity Study found both statistical and anecdotal evidence of business discrimination against MBEs and WBEs in the NEORSD's relevant market area.

-Based upon the results of the Disparity Study, NEORSD has developed this MBE/WBE Policy in order to implement narrowly tailored race-and gender-based remedies for the existence of discrimination within NEORSD's Marketplace.
+Based upon the results of the Disparity Study, NEORSD has developed this MBE/WBE Policy in order to implement narrowly tailored race-and gender-based remedies for the existence of discrimination within the NEORSD's Marketplace.